francesco-quaratino/senior-data-engineer-assignment/Architecture.md

 ### Extraction and ingestion

 - Databricks can deliver data to Snowflake by calling APIs, reading from relational and NoSQL databases, while is able to easily scale to adjust to a changable workload.
-- Fivetran can reliabily deliver data to Snowflake reading from relational database (as per requirement) with the least developing effort and a small administrative effort, as long as the source database has the Change Data Capture or Change Tracking feature enabled.
+- As long as the source database has the Change Data Capture (CDC) or Change Tracking (CT) feature enabled, Fivetran can reliably deliver data to Snowflake reading from relational database (as per requirement) with the least developing effort and a small administrative effort.
-- Snowflake can automatically ingest data from Kafka and S3 via [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html).
+- Snowflake can automatically ingest data from Kafka and S3 using [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html).

 ```mermaid